galletteuh/ps4disasm/README.md

 Fixed empty dialogue boxes when the game automatically teleports you to Piata before finishing the first dungeon.

-The Psy-Robe now protects against psychic attacks like its siblings.
+The Psy-Robe now grants protection against psychic attacks like the other Psy gear.

 Fixed joypad input carrying over after battles.